betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 right along with the software itself.
 Their interfaces, performance characteristics, size, weight and position within the spacecraft, all of which effect key parameters in guidance equations were constantly evolving.
-Apart from the sub-systems and their integration, a 1962 memo<sup>[25]</sup>
-lists no less than 45 major software analysis efforts then underway for various aspects of an Apollo mission to the moon.

 Another challenge was testing.
 How is the software's ability to properly utilize and control all these sub-systems tested